B-Salinas/github-should-have-a-blog/README.md

 dumping my thoughts, feel free to read (most recent at the top)

+and if you'd like to see all the entries [compiled](https://github.com/B-Salinas/github-should-have-a-blog/blob/main/compiled.md).

 # 2023

 - [SAT 06-10-2023: been a min](https://github.com/B-Salinas/github-should-have-a-blog/blob/main/23/06-10-been-a-min.md)